 Disclaimer: Make sure to always read the directions for any products or tools you use while building.
 Always check for square and double-check those measurements too.
 Read the full disclaimer.

-I started this project with 2 key ingredients: a bunch of old Christmas cards and a toddler that wanted to help decorate for Christmas.
-Generally, my 3 year old is all about cutting, gluing, and random scribbling.
-So, I had to keep it simple for him.
-I have these really cute and classic Brown Paper Tag with Jute Twine.
-They are perfect for dressing up this simple craft, a bit.
 I went through a stack of old cards to find small sections that would work on the tags.
 I decided to cut them up myself.
 The 3 year old was much more interested in randomly cutting strips.
 He had zero focus for cutting out little pictures.
-If I do need confetti one day, he will be the man for the job.
+But if I do need confetti one day, he will be the man for the job.
 The older your kid is, the better they’ll be at taking on this whole project.

 Feeling inspired?
 Want to make your own Christmas Card ornaments?
 Follow the links above to get the things you’ll need from Amazon.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!